arnaud4d/documentation/docs/API/WebFormItemClass.md

 ```4d
 var $myComponent: 4D.WebFormItem

 $myComponent:=WEB Form.myImage
 $myComponent.hide() //The component that has "myComponent" as server reference
 ```

-3. Select the Button component and add an `onclick` event to it
+3. Select the Button component and add an `onclick` event to it.
-4. Attach the `isHidden` function to the event
+4. Attach the `isHidden` function to the event.

 ## .show()